 Who is Leaking Payroll Information?

 What if the biggest threat to your organization wasn’t the hooded hacker operating in a foreign country but instead your own employees?
-In a recent study, Willies Towers Watson found that employees are responsible for 66% of cyber breaches (face, meet palm).
+A recent study found that employees are responsible for 74% of cyber breaches (Arlington Research).
 While some breaches may be instigated by disgruntled or ex-workers, the overwhelming majority are the result of employee negligence who expose sensitive information through unapproved cloud and mobile apps or fall victim to targeted phishing attacks.

 Basic Tips to Protect Payroll Data

-Don’t roll your eyes at this tip!
-You never know who may be looking over your shoulder.
+You never know who might be looking over your shoulder.
 After all, it only takes a name and their social security number to steal a person’s identity.
-Consider investing in a privacy filter if you work in an extremely open environment.
+Consider investing in a physical privacy filter if you work in an open environment.

 The past decade has been kind to hackers who operate out of coffee shops and other public places.
-Believe it or not, if you’re connected to an unsecured network a hacker can use special equipment to capture your private information.
+Believe it or not, if you’re connected to an unsecured network a hacker can use special equipment to capture personal information such as home addresses and social security numbers.

 With today’s technological devices, keychains are becoming ever more popular.
 If you log into your work accounts from a peer’s computer there’s a decent chance their device automatically saved your username and password to its keychain.
 That means someone could log into your account and access confidential employee files.